Let’s be honest, email was not designed for teamwork. Even after decades of innovation, it still does not meet the needs of most business teams.

 Advantages of Google Collaborative Inbox

-Now it’s time to explore some of the leading pros and cons of Google Collaborative Inbox.
+Now it’s time to explore some of the leading pros of Google Collaborative Inbox.
 Let’s start with the advantages first and see what makes this tool the top choice of millions of users.

 1. Set Permissions for Different Team Members